LIME-ESA/lime_tbx/docs/content/user_guide/formats.md

 </center>

 *Note*: The variable `wavelength` must contain the attribute `units`, which value must be the variable unit symbol by the IS.
-For example "nm".
+For example, "nm".

 ## Lunar Observation

 Lunar Observation files format is a subset of the GLOD format for lunar observations.
 It's structured using three dimensions:
 - `date`: A coordinate and dimension representing the time of the lunar observation.
-  - Stored as a double precission float.
+  - Stored as a double precision float.
 Units: seconds since EPOCH.
 - `chan`: A dimension without coordinates, where each value represents a different spectral channel.
 - `sat_xyz`: A dimension without coordinates, representing the three spatial coordinates (x, y, z).
   - This dimension must have a fixed length of three.

+These dimensions structure the required data variables outlined in [Table 3](#tab-3).

 <center id='tab-3'>